-Additionally, it is important to note that the Company is a company with defined control and which shares have liquidity, which makes the occurrence of a voluntary OPA for its shares unlikely.
+Additionally, it is important to note the Company has a defined control and its shares have liquidity in the market, which makes the occurrence of a voluntary OPA for its shares unlikely.
 The acquisition of the Company's control shall necessarily depend on a direct negotiation with the controlling shareholder of the Company and shall be subject to the rule contained in article 254-A of Law No. 6,404/76, already mentioned in item 1.5.1 of this Governance Report.